Chapter 2: Color Theory

 Exit full screenEnter Full screen

-These are the two most famous models in the industry.
+These are the two most used models in the industry.

-The RGB Color Wheel with its additive model is the one used in Computer Graphics.
-I have done a render in Guerilla Render using 3 spotlights using pure Red, Green and Blue values.
+The RGB Color Model with its additive model is the one used in Computer Graphics.
+I have done a render in Guerilla Render using 3 spotlights with red, green and blue primaries.
 We have seen in the previous chapter that our cones are mostly sensitive to these three colors.

 020_colorTheory_060_RGB_additive_FHD